Past Events

 Don't miss this opportunity to be part of a movement that will make a lasting impact on mental health support across the nation.
 Together, we can ensure that everyone knows that at the 988 Lifeline there is "No Judgment.
 Just Help."

 The purpose of this webinar series is to provide information and share promising emerging practices to jurisdictions around the United States on the coordination of 911 and 988 services.
 These services include but are not limited to law enforcement; fire; EMS; 911 dispatching; 988 call, text, and chat response; crisis response services; and alternative emergency response services.
-The sixth session and second part of this series will offer examples of how community leaders, public safety officials, and legal counsel can work together to establish policies and procedures that foster collaboration and provide opportunities for unified interoperability amongst 988 and 911.
+This sixth session of this series offers examples of how community leaders, public safety officials, and legal counsel can work together to establish policies and procedures that foster collaboration and provide opportunities for unified interoperability amongst 988 and 911.
+This is the second of two parts on this topic in the series.

 These monthly sessions provide an opportunity for clarification, collaboration and shared learning among partners engaged in 988 and crisis work.
 There will be opportunities for information sharing, planning, and problem-solving regarding service and system implementation, sustainability, and improvement.
 There will also be time set aside to hear monthly updates from the SAMHSA 988 and BHCCO leadership teams.

 The purpose of this webinar series is to provide information and share promising emerging practices to jurisdictions around the United States on the coordination of 911 and 988 services.
 These services include but are not limited to law enforcement; fire; EMS; 911 dispatching; 988 call, text, and chat response; crisis response services; and alternative emergency response services.
-The fifth session in this series reviewed several crucial concepts pertaining to the foundations of risk and liability and established standard operating definitions for key terms such as risk, liability, and qualified immunity.
-In addition, this webinar offered perspectives from 988, law enforcement, and governing entities, and provided a high-level overview to assist in building a common understanding of the critical components that will serve as a framework for further discussion in this two-part series.
+This fifth session in the series reviews several crucial concepts pertaining to the foundations of risk and liability and establishes standard operating definitions for key terms such as risk, liability, and qualified immunity.
+In addition, this webinar offers perspectives from 988, law enforcement, and governing entities, and provides a high-level overview to assist in building a common understanding of the critical components that will serve as a framework for further discussion.
+This is the first of two parts on this topic in the series.

 Building from the inaugural 988 Formative Research study published in November 2023, this webinar previewed findings of the second study focused on the trusted messengers that people who are disproportionately impacted by suicide turn to for trusted, unbiased information and help when they’re struggling with their mental health or in crisis.
 Marketers and communicators can use these insights to create messaging that builds confidence and supports the willingness of trusted messengers to encourage use of 988 among their loved ones and close connections.
 Taken together, these findings and findings from the first study among people disproportionately impacted by suicide can help form the basis of future culturally sensitive, responsive, effective, and successful 988 communications: First, to make more people aware of 988 across the country, and then to instill trust and confidence in the service so people will contact 988 when struggling with mental health, or in a moment of crisis, or in need of support.
 The webinar also highlighted resources developed by the project that can support behavioral health agencies and service providers’ communication efforts to increase awareness and use of 988 in their communities.